Stephanie Goldfarb Herrera

 Experience

-• Disney, Lucasfilm, Fox, Warner Bros., Marvel, New Line and Turner Entertainment, in winning a $62.4 million jury verdict in a copyright infringement and circumvention action against VidAngel – one of the largest jury awards of statutory damages ever in a mass-infringement case.
+• Disney, Lucasfilm, Fox, Warner Bros. and other studios, in winning a $62.4 million jury verdict in a copyright infringement and circumvention action against the streaming service VidAngel.

 • Disney, Lucasfilm and Marvel in obtaining a preliminary injunction in a copyright infringement action against Redbox and successfully defending related antitrust litigation.

-• Major museums, including the J. Paul Getty Museum in collections-related disputes.
+• Major museums, including the San Franciscio Museum of Art in collections-related disputes.

 • The San Francisco Giants in litigation concerning spring training facilities.